Bishan, Singapore

-Bishan (/ˈbiːʃɑːn/ BEE-shahn), also known as Peck San, Bishan New Town or Bishan Town, is a planning area and matured residential town located at the northernmost portion of the Central Region of Singapore.
+Bishan (/ˈbiːʃɑːn/ BEE-shahn), also known as Peck San, is a planning area and residential town located at the northernmost portion of the Central Region of Singapore.
 Statistically, the area is ranked the 38th biggest in terms of geographical size and the 22nd most populated planning area in the country.
-It is located at the most Central point of Singapore, and it comprises Upper Thomson, Marymount, Shunfu, Sin Ming, Bishan North and Bishan East.
+It is located at the most central point of Singapore, and it comprises three subzones of Bishan East, Marymount and Thomson.
 There are also many private residential properties in Bishan.
 Bishan is ranked 15th in terms of population density.
 Apart from its boundary with the Central Water Catchment in the west, Bishan borders three other planning areas: Ang Mo Kio to the north, Toa Payoh to the south, and Serangoon to the east.

 What is now Bishan today was once land that belonged to Kwong Wai Siew Peck San Theng, a century old cemetery that mainly served the Cantonese and Hakka communities in Singapore.
 Following the establishment of the cemetery in 1870, the first human settlements began to appear in the area, forming what eventually became Kampong San Teng.
 During the Battle of Singapore in 1942, Peck San Theng was the site of a fierce firefight between the invading Japanese forces and the defending British.
 The subsequent fall of the island to the Japanese that same year eventually made Peck San Theng a place of refuge for most of the Singapore population.
 In 1973, Peck San Theng ceased accepting burials, and six years later, following a government lease, the land was acquired for development.
 Graves were then exhumed between 1982 and 1984, paving the way for the construction of Bishan New Town in 1983.
 Today, Peck San Theng remains in operation, although it has since been converted into a columbarium.

 Bishan New Town became the first in Singapore to depart from the brutalist design seen in most previous Housing and Development Board (HDB) towns.
 Instead of slab-like residential blocks that were built in uniformed rows, apartment blocks in Bishan varied in height and were often dislocated.
 Flats within the town also featured pitched roofs which have since become closely associated with the skyline of Bishan.
 The town is also home to three of Singapore's most prestigious educational institutions: Catholic High School, Raffles Girls' School, and Raffles Institution.

 Etymology

 Bishan derived its name from the Cantonese term for large burial ground, Peck San Theng (碧山亭 (bìshāntíng)), which literally translates as "pavilions on the green".
 This term reflects the neighbourhood's origins as a burial ground that was established in 1870 by Cantonese and Hakka immigrants.
-This burial ground has since been redeveloped and the original graves were relocated to the nearby Peck San Theng Temple.
+This burial ground has been redeveloped since the 1980s and the original graves were relocated to the nearby Peck San Theng Temple.